Position: The Real Barrier to LLM Agent Usability is Agentic ROI: Zigzag Development Trend in Optimizing Agentic ROI

-While recent advances stem from scaling up for information gain, we argue that this capability expansion is followed by the next stage of scaling down to reduce agent time and cost.
-This section explores strategies for optimizing agent efficiency along two key dimensions: agent time---the duration required to complete a task, and cost---the interaction overhead of invoking the agents.
+While recent advances stem from scaling up for information gain, we argue that this expansion must be followed by a phase of scaling down to optimize unit utility.
+Once a capability threshold is met, the focus shifts from maximizing performance at any cost to minimizing the resources required to maintain it.
+We discuss critical strategies for lowering the operational burden of LLM agents without compromising output quality.